thadryanjs/install-arch-on-vm/InstallVM.md

     cfdisk

 This starts a partitioning tool.
 You'll be given an option to select "label type" by moving the arrows up and down.
-We're looking for ```dos```.
+We're looking for 'dos'.

 ![alt text](images/install/install_0.png)